-This fall, I was standing at the Fromagerie in the covered Beauvau market and the man just ahead of me in line ordered the Brillat-Savarin with Truffles.
+Standing at the Fromagerie in the covered Beauvau market, the man ahead of me in line ordered the Brillat-Savarin with Truffles.
 Brillat-Savarin’s words “Tell me what you eat and I will tell you what you are” rang through my mind and it dawned on me that I had never tasted the cheese named after him.

 I leaned over and started up a conversation.

 “Excuse me sir, is the Brillat-Savarin with Truffles good?” (en français, of course)

 He readily answered telling me it was delicious, buttery and creamy and not as high in fat as the Camembert or Brie beside which it was perched.
 The vendor chimed in extolling its qualities – the Triple Cream, the whipped texture, and the layer of shaved truffles making the cheese exceptional.

 And to top it off she noted, Brillat-Savarin with Truffles is best served with champagne.

 Of course, I bought this Brillat-Savarin with Truffles.
 I let the first taste sit on my tongue.
 I practically dropped to my knees.
 It’s like eating a complex-flavoured cloud.
 The most delicious one imaginable.
 One you just can’t get enough of.